About Le Moulin de Pezenas

 Resumptions of work and modification very likely took place over the periods of the XVIth and XVIIth century.
 The date 1728 seen above the watering hole, could correspond to works of rehabilitation.

 At the start of the XIXth century, the mill is used for irrigation, with turbines and pumps.
 The southside has been partly added and lifted.”
 Mérimée Base

 On a side note, workers found under the silt an 80 meter long quay made of black basalt stone.
-During the rise in the water level, access to the mill becomes particularly difficult and the installation of electricity constituted one of the major difficulties of the restoration.
+During the rise in the water level, access to the mill became particularly difficult and the installation of electricity constituted one of the major difficulties of the restoration.

-In the past, only the first floor was lived in, therefore the ground floor had to be converted in such a way as to remain coherent with the industrial past of this superb edifice.
-Very quickly the decision was made to build “grand jour” windows painted in black so that it would not be “noticeable” from the façade side.
+In the past, only the first floor was lived in, therefore the ground floor had to be changed in such a way as to remain coherent with the industrial past of this superb edifice.
+Very quickly, the decision was made to build “grand jour” windows painted in black so that it would not be “noticeable” from the façade side.
 Terra cotta tiles found under the roof were recovered from their original usage and placed on the floor.

 The first floor was easily converted, no façade change was necessary.
-The main difficulty was in the floor planning as a lot of space was lost due to the triangular shape of the overhangs.
+The main difficulty was in the floor planning, as a lot of space was lost due to the triangular shape of the overhangs.
 In fact, in this fortified building, the towers have an upstream spur form so as to break the current.
-This style of medieval military architecture protected the installations against the strong currents of the river
+This style of medieval military architecture protected the installations against the strong currents of the river.

 Traditional materials were chosen in coherence with the history of the Moulin; the artisans used essentially whitewash and stone shell rock from the Gard, a sedimentary rock with visible shell fossils.

 As for the decoration, light and bright tones has been chosen.
 Linen and cotton materials for the linens evoke a tranquility and lightness of “vacation in the South”.